 - If there were no major issues, it should be safe to start deploying ClickHouse release to your production environment.
 Investing in gradual release automation that implements an approach similar to canary releases or green-blue deployments might further reduce the risk of issues in production.

-If you look into contents of ClickHouse package repository, you’ll see four kinds of packages:
+If you look into the contents of the ClickHouse package repository, you’ll see two kinds of packages:

 stableis the kind of package we recommend by default.
 They are released roughly monthly (and thus provide new features with reasonable delay) and three latest stable releases are supported in terms of diagnostics and backporting of bugfixes.

 ltsare released twice a year and are supported for a year after their initial release.
 You might prefer them over

 stablein the following cases:

 - Your company has some internal policies that do not allow for frequent upgrades or using non-LTS software.

 - You are using ClickHouse in some secondary products that either do not require any complex ClickHouse features or do not have enough resources to keep it updated.